clinvar/apidemo/tutorial.md

 Getting Started
 ===============
 This tutorial demostrates example usage of the ClinGenDb API.
-Before trying the codes, please register first via genboree.org.
+Before trying the codes, please register via genboree.org.

 ClinGenDb API follows typical REST API styles.
 Querying and uploading variants can be acomplished by visiting coressponding URIs.
 The following